Sharkpause/MakanMalam/README.md

 This program basically lets you input a bunch of food items into a list and it will randomly pick one from the list

-Feel free to contribute and please let me know of some bugs
+Feel free to contribute and please let me know of bugs